 Substitute House Bill No. 7048 seeks to revise the structure and responsibilities of the Health Care Cabinet within the Office of Health Strategy in Connecticut.
-The bill proposes to increase the number of appointed members from five to seven by the Governor, ensuring representation from community health centers, insurance producers, and a statewide association of community nonprofits.
-It also introduces two new appointments by the president pro tempore of the Senate and the speaker of the House of Representatives, both serving four-year terms.
-Additionally, the bill modifies the roles of ex-officio members, adds the Behavioral Health Advocate as a voting member, and removes previous provisions regarding appointments by the SustiNet Health Partnership board of directors.
+The bill proposes to increase the number of appointed members from five to seven by the Governor, ensuring representation from community health centers, insurance producers, and a state-wide association of community nonprofits.
+It also introduces two appointments by the president pro tempore of the Senate and two by the speaker of the House of Representatives, while eliminating previous provisions related to appointments by the SustiNet Health Partnership board.
+The Commissioner of Health Strategy will serve as the chairperson, and the Behavioral Health Advocate will now be included as an ex-officio voting member.

 Statutes affected: